Learn About West Virginia Unemployment Insurance

 If you are denied unemployment insurance benefits in West Virginia, the report describes the reasons for denial.
 This includes both causes for initial disqualification and reasons why your unemployment insurance benefits may be terminated after your being accepted into the West Virginia program.
 When you are denied unemployment insurance, you can find important information in the Denial section regarding what you can do.

-West Virginia Unemployment Insurance Eligibility
+Understand West Virginia Unemployment Insurance Requirements

 Unemployment insurance eligibility in West Virginia is governed by specific rules.
 Both initial WV eligibility for unemployment and eligibility after you have been accepted into the West Virginia program are determined by these regulations.
 The rules involve how you were separated from your work, your ability to work, your availability to work, your continued looking for work, and your willingness to accept a job for which you are reasonably qualified.